edannenberg/kubler/README.md

 gentoo-bb
 =========

 Build framework to produce minimal root file systems based on [Gentoo][].
-It's primarily intended for maintaining [LXC][] base image stacks, but can probably fairly easy (ab)used for other use cases involving a custom root fs, cross compiling comes to mind.
+It's primarily intended for maintaining an organization's
+[LXC][] base image stack(s), but can probably fairly easy (ab)used for other use cases involving a custom root fs, cross compiling comes to mind.

 Currently supported build engines: